2025 Running is Elementary Results & Photo Gallery

 REGISTRATION: Opens January 17 – deadline is Friday, February 14, https://bit.ly/BooksandBots

-Sponsored by the P-H-M Education Foundation, Young Authors’ Conference is an opportunity for P-H-M students in Kindergarten – 5th grade to meet and hear from well-known children’s author and speaker, Shannon Anderson, participate in a variety of robotic explorations, and hear from WNDU Meteorologist, Matt Englebrecht!
+Sponsored by the P-H-M Education Foundation, Young Authors’ Conference is an opportunity for P-H-M students in Kindergarten – 5th grade to meet and hear from well-known children’s author and speaker Shannon Anderson, participate in a variety of robotic explorations, and visit a “Make It and Take It” puppet making session!

 Shannon Anderson has spent 25 years teaching, from first grade through college level.
 She is now a full-time author, with picture books titled: B is for Belonging, Heroes Don’t Have to Fly, I Love Strawberries, and more.
 She is also known for her biography series, with books like The Story of Benjamin Franklin, The Story of Helen Keller, and so many more.
 A champion of kindness and positivity, Shannon believes that every day offers a new opportunity to make a meaningful difference.

-As part of the morning activities, students will participate in three rotations: one session with Shannon Anderson, one with Matt Engelbrecht, and one where students will enjoy the hands-on exploration of technology.
-Students will be given the opportunity to explore the Sphero Bots, Dot and Dosh, Bee Bots, Ozobots and more!
+As part of the morning activities, students will participate in three rotations: one session with Shannon Anderson, one interactive puppet-making session, and one session where students will enjoy the hands-on exploration of technology with Sphero Bots, Dot and Dosh, Bee Bots, Ozobots and more!
+Our amazing P-H-M teachers and volunteers will guide students and their parents through the interactive session guiding them on how develop a character and create their own puppet.

 At least one parent or guardian must accompany the student(s)!
 If more than one child is registering for Books and Bots, the family will stay together so only one adult is needed.
 Siblings YOUNGER than kindergarten may not accompany adults.
 This experience is for your young author(s) and the parent/guardian.